xTool F1 Ultra vs ComMarker B6 MOPA: Which Laser Is Right for You?

 LightBurn and EZCAD Support

-The ComMarker B6 MOPA ships with EZCAD2, the industry-standard software for fiber laser systems.
-It's not the most beginner-friendly interface, but it's powerful, stable, and widely supported — most professional fiber laser operators already know it.
-Crucially, the B6 MOPA is also LightBurn compatible, which opens it up to a much wider community of makers who prefer LightBurn's more intuitive workflow.
-This dual-software compatibility is a genuine differentiator at this price point.
+The ComMarker B6 MOPA ships with EZCAD2 — powerful, stable, and widely supported.
+It's also LightBurn compatible, which opens it up to a much wider community of makers who prefer LightBurn's more intuitive workflow.

 Head-to-Head Comparison